Essay and digital design contests brought to you by the Writing Resource Center and America 250 Florida

 FAMU is all in for this year’s celebration of America as we commemorate 250 years as the home of the free and the brave.

-We are celebrating through the art of writing and multimodal design.
+We are celebrating through the art of writing and digital design.
 We invite all FAMU students from undergraduate and beyond to participate in a contest exploring the meaning and complexities of freedom in the past, present, and future of the United States.
 This competition encourages reflection on how freedom has been understood, contested, and embodied through the lens of personal experience, cultural identity, and the historical legacies of Historically Black Colleges and Universities (HBCUs).

 The “What Does Freedom Mean to You” consists of two competitions.